yan073/awsres/README.md

-# Links of Articals, Tutorials and Tools Relating to AWS
+# Articals, Tutorials and Tools Relating to AWS